 Justine Marjan, personal Kardashian hairdresser, and Mark Townsend cooperate with some of the world’s best fashion magazines, and they style many famous ladies for their covers.
 Their advice, at first hand, will probably surprise you, just like us, because they are extremely simple.

 How to get wavy hair a la Gisele with the right hair care?

 If you’ve always wanted to have wavy hair like Gisele Bündchen, a solution that the two famous stylists have will delight you, primarily because of its convenience.
 All that is required is that on the just washed and dried hair, you apply a little foam before going to bed, along with the entire length, and then weave in a tight braid.
 That’s it!
 The Flexible Hold + Coconut Milk Curl Foam Mousse from Maui is the best choice for your curly locks.
 Their hair products are especially for all people with waves, curls, and coils.

 How to get voluminous hair during the night

-How to create a fantastic volume that hair has after a professional blow-dry?
-The question to which we all want the answer, and is again very simple.
+How to create a fantastic volume that hair after a professional blow-dry?
+The question to which we all want the answer, is again very simple.
 In fact, you do not even need any of those super hair dryers, but just the three classic sticky rollers.
 Take the one medium-sized, wrap your hair at the top of your head, sprinkle it a little with a light hairspray ( we love the Sebastian Shaper), and from at least 10 inches distance.
 After sleep, brush the rest of the hair with a round hairbrush, and then remove the rollers.

 How to keep your hair straight during the night without hair care products?

 Wash and blow-dry hair to flat or straighten it with the flat iron, and then tie it in a satin wrap or with a silk scrunchie.
-Your hair in the morning will still be flat, and it will be enough to slightly go through with the brush to fix it.
+Your hair in the morning will still be flat, and it will be enough to go through with the brush to fix it.